joshuawchen/paramax_py39/docs/index.rst

    >>> tril = paramax.Parameterize(jnp.tril, tril)

-See :doc:`/api/wrappers` for more possibilities.
+See :doc:`/api/wrappers` for more :py:class:`~paramax.wrappers.AbstractUnwrappable`
+objects.

 When to unwrap
 -------------------
 - Unwrap whenever necessary, typically at the top of loss functions, functions or methods requiring the parameterizations to have been applied.
 - Unwrapping prior to a gradient computation used for optimization is usually a mistake!

 .. toctree::
    :caption: API